The romantic heart of Europe; the beacon of fine art; and the global leader in fashion and food, La Ville Lumière never ceases to amaze.

 But these department stores are so much more than just a place to shop.
 They’re an experience in themselves, with beautiful architecture, stunning displays, and plenty of opportunities to people-watch.

 And if you need a break from all the shopping, most of them also have excellent restaurants, cafes, and bars on site.

 Galeries Lafayette Paris Haussmann (founded in 1912) has both high-end and more affordable brands, with wedding dresses and an incredible restaurant; while Le Bon Marché has a hidden bookshop and is adored by style-conscious locals!

 Before you go, check the VAT tax refund process to get 12% off your shopping bill!

-And, with your local driver’s anecdotes and recommendations of things to do in Paris; or, you can ask for a particular theme of your choice and create your very own tailor-made tour!
+And, with your local driver’s anecdotes and recommendations of extra things to do in Paris, you’ll learn a lot too.
+While it’s easy to opt for a pre-planned route, if you have any particular interest, you can also request a theme of your choice and create your very own tailor-made tour!

 Fit all of France into one afternoon and just five hectares!

 With 117 monuments at a 30:1 scale, you can get those perfect pictures with all of the iconic sites (though you will look a bit taller).